duo-labs/isthislegit/README.md

 IsThisLegit is a dashboard and Chrome extension that makes it easy to receive, analyze, and respond to phishing reports.

+**Current Status 07/26/2017 - This is the initial release of IsThisLegit.
+While we think it's awesome, we recommend treating it like an alpha release.
+So please take it for a spin, but know that there are almost certainly bugs to be found/fixed.**

 ### Documentation

 Documentation can be found on our [wiki](https://github.com/duo-labs/isthislegit/wiki).
 Find something missing?
 Let us know by filing an issue!